 Corn Islands Caribbean Coast, Nicaragua Travel Guide

-Claro and Tigo are the most important cell phone providers.
-SIM cards are available on Big Corn Island by showing a passport registration.
+Claro and Tigo are the primary cell phone providers.
+SIM cards are available on Big Corn Island with passport registration.

 Most accommodations and guesthouses offer Wi-Fi, often complimentary for guests.
 Speed can be inconsistent.

-English Creole is the main language spoken by islanders, a legacy of British influence.
+English Creole is the main language used by islanders, a legacy of British influence.
 Spanish is also widely spoken.

 Learning a few phrases shows respect for the local culture.